Definitely-not-AWS-Workshops/workshop-2-blog/content/1-Introduction/_index.md

 The AWS Developer Student Club at X University of Technology (AWSDSC-XUT) is developing an containerized API application called AWSome Books, designed to make accessing instructional resources easier for students.

 The team is eager to bring AWSome Books to life quickly and efficiently, without the burden of managing servers and within a reasonable budget.
 To achieve this, they are exploring AWS technologies to power their solution.
-Embracing DevOps practices and tools is central to their strategy, but the team members are relatively new to AWS and DevOps.
+Embracing CI/CD pipeline practices and tools is central to their strategy, but the team members are relatively new to AWS and CI/CD design.

 You will collaborate with them to recommend the most suitable AWS services, design an effective team workflow, and create CI/CD pipelines that streamline the deployment of AWSome Books to production, ensuring a fast and reliable launch.